 Employee Appreciation Day

-- Buy lunch for the whole team
+- Buy lunch for the whole company

 - Hand out company swag

 - Award points on the Awardco platform